 Climate Change Emergency

-On 21May 2019, the council passed a Climate Emergency motion which pledged to do everything within the Council’s power achieve zero carbon emissions in North Hertfordshire by 2030.
-As one of the first councils to pass this motion, NHDC is leading the way on Climate Change.
+On 21 May 2019, the council passed a climate emergency motion which pledged to do everything within the council’s power achieve zero carbon emissions in North Herts by 2030.

 Cabinet Panel on the Environment

 The Cabinet Panel on the Environment is an advisory panel chaired by the Executive Member for Environment and Leisure, and Recycling and Waste alternately.

-Plastic Free North Hertfordshire
+Plastic Free North Herts

-The first motion passed declared the Council’s support of the principle of an initiative entitled "Plastic Free Letchworth", which is committed to supporting plastic free alternatives.
+The first motion passed declared the council’s support of the principle of an initiative entitled "Plastic Free Letchworth", which is committed to supporting plastic free alternatives.
 This pilot project has now been extended to the rest of the district.

 The second motion passed declared the council’s commitment to minimising its own use of plastics and to eliminate the use of single use plastics and replace with sustainable alternatives by 2022.
 It also requested that all of the council's suppliers and contractors remove single use plastics from their products and packaging as soon as possible.